reshab1999/hello-world/README.md

 Hi everyone!!!

 This is Reshab here...I am very much interested in coding.
-I like to travel around teh world and explore new things around me.
+I like to travel around the world and explore new things around me.
 Bye Bye!!!